Belle Delphine

-Mary-Belle Kirschner (born 23 October 1999), better known as Belle Delphine, is a South African-born British social media personality, pornographic actress, model, and YouTuber.
+Mary-Belle Kirschner (born 23 October 1999), better known as Belle Delphine, is a British social media personality, pornographic actress, model, and YouTuber.
 Her social media accounts feature erotic and cosplay modelling, sometimes blending the two.
 Her online persona began in 2018 through her cosplay modeling on Instagram.
 Her posts on the platform were often influenced by popular memes and trends.

 In mid-2019, Delphine gained notoriety through creating a satirical Pornhub account and selling her "GamerGirl Bath Water" product through her online store.
 Shortly after, her Instagram account was deleted due to community guideline violations and she went on hiatus.
 Upon returning to online content creation, she launched an OnlyFans account on which she posts adult content and began uploading YouTube music videos that were markedly explicit.

 Media outlets have described Delphine as an "e-girl" and a cross between an internet troll and a performance artist.
 Delphine has also been cited as an influence on the e-girl style commonly adopted by TikTok users.

 Early life

 Delphine was born Mary-Belle Kirschner in Cape Town on 23 October 1999.
 She grew up in a devout Christian household.
 After her parents divorced, she moved to England with her mother and settled in Lymington, Hampshire.
 As of December 2020, she was living in Hove, one of the two main parts of the city of Brighton and Hove.
 In her adolescence, she was "an avid watcher of the anti-political correctness genre of YouTubers like iDubbbz" and also enjoyed watching the parody character Filthy Frank online.
 She attended Priestlands School in Pennington, but dropped out at the age of 14 due to being bullied online.
-Delphine expressed that she was isolated by her classmates after they disseminated screenshots of her dark humor jokes.
+Delphine expressed that she was isolated by her classmates after they disseminated screenshots of her dark humour jokes.
 Around this time, she was treated for depression.
 She found work as a babysitter, barista, and waitress.
 She began posting "low-res and dimly lit" pictures of her cosplay on her Facebook account, which was later deleted.